Trung1812/temporal-masked-wasserstein-tmw/README.md

   --log_dir logs
 ```

-### 3. Jupyter Notebooks

-Explore and analyze results using the notebooks in the `notebooks/` folder.

 ## Configuration

 - Edit YAML files in `experiments/configs/` to control dataset paths, hardware, and parameter search ranges.
-- Example: `experiments/configs/base.yaml` for global paths and hardware, `tuning_lambda.yaml` for lambda search space.

 ## Testing